Good Luck Charlie, It's Christmas!: Plot

-Hank and Petunia also arrive with Charlie by car, having gone looking for the boys and Hank's car after they didn't come back, and the entire family is finally reunited.
-Petunia even reveals that she found a star-shaped tree topper, which Amy lost earlier in the film, that got stuck in Charlie's car seat mechanism.
-As the family begin their Christmas celebration in the diner, Amy admits not only that they finally got the Christmas vacation they wanted, but also that this was the best Christmas they've ever had, which helps her and Teddy make up.
-Amy then announces that she is having another baby, much to the excitement of both the Duncans and the Blankenhoopers.
+Hank and Petunia arrive with Charlie by car, having gone looking for the boys after they didn't return.
+With the entire family finally reunited, Petunia reveals that she found a star-shaped tree topper, which Amy lost earlier in the film, stuck between Charlie's car seat mechanism.
+Amy admits that this was the best Christmas she has ever had before announcing that she is having another baby, much to the excitement of her parents and the Duncans.

-In the epilogue, on the way back home to Denver, Colorado, Gabe attempts to bring the Stone of Mitrios on the plane ride back, but it is taken away by a flight attendant.
-Another flight attendant then announces the offering of a free plane ticket, which Teddy quickly accepts once again.
-Amy says to Bob, "Your turn" and Bob obediently goes after Teddy, jokingly promising Amy that they will be back by New Year's Day.
-Amy smiles in response and says that she knows they won't.
-A short blooper roll follows the epilogue during the end credits.
+On the way home, the flight is once again overbooked and a free ticket is offered to whoever gives up their seat, which Teddy quickly accepts once more.
+Amy tells Bob to go after Teddy.
+He obediently does so, jokingly promising Amy that they will be back by New Year's Day.
+Amy smiles and says that she knows they won't.